Taking preventive steps helps extend the life of typical Atwood or Suburban units.

 - Close the P&T relief valve.

-The water heater is now isolated from the rest of the fresh-water plumbing system, and RV antifreeze can be distributed throughout the cold and hot tubing without the expense of filling the water heater.
+The water heater is now isolated from the rest of the fresh-water plumbing system.
+RV antifreeze can be distributed throughout the cold and hot tubing without the expense of filling the water heater.

 When completed annually, these easy-to-perform preventive steps will help extend the life of the typical Atwood or Suburban RV water heater.
 To watch a visual explanation of many of these procedures, check out FMCA’s Motorhome House Calls online video at www.goo.gl/qwxwws.